I've been a fan of Gordon Ramsay since he started his television career with 'Boiling Point.' He has been a star ever since.

 Trading Olden Polynice for Scottie Pippen in 1987

 The 1987 NBA Draft was pivotal to the success of the Chicago Bulls franchise.
-This is where they drafted fan favorite Horace Grant and traded for Hall-of-Famer Scottie Pippen in one of the most lopsided deals in history.
+This is when they drafted fan-favorite Horace Grant and traded for Hall-of-Famer Scottie Pippen in one of the most lopsided deals in history.

-Pippen was traded along with a 1989 first round pick for Olden Polynice, 1 1988 second round pick and a 1989 first round pick.
-June 22, 1987 was when the Bulls fleeced the Sonics out of a basketball legend and superstar.
+Pippen was traded along with a 1989 first-round pick for Olden Polynice, a 1988 second-round pick and a 1989 first-round pick.
+June 22, 1987, was when the Bulls fleeced the Sonics out of a basketball legend and superstar.
 Polynice was never a star player and was a role player and journeyman throughout his fifteen-year career.
 He averaged a pedestrian 7.8 PPG and 6.7 RPG in his decade and a half-long career.

 Polynice played with the Sonics, Clippers, Pistons, Kings and Jazz.
 He was one of the best offensive rebounders in the game but was never one of the league's top centers.